bcgov/nr-spar/CONTRIBUTING.md

 # Contributing guide

-Thanks for taking a moment to read this guide.
-It's very important to have everyone on the same page.
+Thanks for taking a moment and reading this guide.
+Is very important to have everyone on the same page.
 This guide describes how to:
 - Set up your environment
-- Run the application
+- Run this application
 - Run tests
-- Submit Pull Requests
+- Submit pull requests
 - Follow our code practices

 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git) and check out a more detailed guide to [pull requests](https://help.github.com/articles/using-pull-requests/).)

 All contributors retain the original copyright to their stuff, but by contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users **under the terms of the [license](./LICENSE.md) under which this project is distributed**.

 ## Set up your environment